-We struggled with selling our house, which has been on the market since May 2015.
-For newer readers, we’ve had our 1,500 sq ft house (big house) on the market since May 2015. 🙁
+We struggled with selling our 1,500 sqft “big” house, which has been on the market since May 2015.

 Life doesn’t go according to plan, so why would I expect that trying to sell our house would be any different?
 It seemed like a simple plan, so what could possibly go wrong?

-Because the house didn’t sell in summer 2015, we elected to take on another loan to cover the small house, thinking that it would be a short time until the big house sold and we could pay off both loans.
+Because the 1,500 sqft house didn’t sell in summer 2015, we elected to take on another loan to cover the 500 sqft small or “tiny” house, thinking that it would be a short time until the big house sold and we could pay off both loans.

 Home values are fiction.
 Really.
 Comps are best guesses.
 Zillow has no idea that the elementary school in town was condemned and how that has obliterated the market.
 Your home’s value is at the mercy of the next buyer.

 When it comes down to it, houses are only worth what other people are willing to pay for them when you leave.
 If you ever buy and sell a home, I sincerely hope that you will be in a situation where someone is willing to pay you at least as much as your mortgage balance.

 Because of years of interest and PMI, we don’t have equity in the house.
 I wouldn’t wish this on my worst enemy.

 If a mortgage is right for you, save for a proper down payment to avoid PMI and shop mortgage interest rates to get the best rate you can.
 Don’t let banks talk you into more house than you can afford or anything less than 20% down on a mortgage.